spinningarrow/resume/resume.md

 Experience
 ----------

-### Software Developer, ThoughtWorks Singapore
+### Software Developer, ThoughtWorks Singapore and ThoughtWorks Germany
 #### March 2016 – present

-Working as a developer and part-time lead on several client projects, both on the front- and back-end
+Working as a tech lead, software developer, and consultant on full-stack web
+projects:

 - A hybrid mobile banking app, built with AngularJS, Bootstrap, Jasmine, and Cordova